The Best Disney World Bars

 Location: EPCOT

 EPCOT’s Space 220 is more of a restaurant than a bar, and one of the harder ones to get into at Disney World.
 If you can’t get a reservation for a table, you can take a chance on the first come, first served line for its bar; you can order some of its menu items a la carte there, but, more importantly, you can sample a variety of exciting space-themed drinks.
 I’m partial to the Black Hole Fashioned (an old fashioned with Demerara) and the Saturn 2.0 (basically a tiki drink with a galactic twist), but you can’t go wrong with any of Space 220’s “atmospheric spirits.”
-Themed after a space station, Space 220 sells the illusion with the latest in the long history of fake Disney elevators; a screens in the elevator make it look like you’re riding the tallest elevator in the universe to the station above, and inside the restaurant there’s a massive wall-length screen designed to look like a window with a view of Earth and the cosmos around it.
+Themed after a space station, Space 220 sells the illusion with the latest in the long history of fake Disney elevators; screens in the elevator make it look like you’re riding the tallest elevator in the universe to the station above, and inside the restaurant there’s a massive wall-length series of screens designed to look like windows with a view of Earth and the cosmos around it.
 It can be tricky to get into (the bar doesn’t have a lot of seats and there’s a solid chance you’ll be waiting an hour or more to make it in), but if you don’t mind burning park time waiting for something that isn’t a ride or attraction, you should take a chance on Space 220.

 At Disney Springs